DialFRED: Dialogue-Enabled Agents for Embodied Instruction Following: Task and Dataset

 \begin{enumerate}[leftmargin=*] \itemsep{0.5em} \item Each annotator watches a 10 second video clip, which displays the state of the environment right before the task.
 Annotators also see the original language instructions for the task. \item The annotator then selects one pertinent question (from several predefined questions) that they think may help the agent complete the task.
 The annotator may also type in a question of their own choosing if none of the provided questions are a good fit. \item The annotator watches a second video clip -- this time of an expert agent performing the task. \item The annotator answers their own question and provides feedback (yes/no) on whether asking the question was necessary in the given scenario. \end{enumerate} To generate the predefined question choices for the annotator to choose from, we consider three types of questions $Q$, related to the location and appearance of the query object $o$ that needs to be interacted with to finish the task, and the relative direction between the agent's current position and the target position to guide the navigation: \begin{enumerate}[leftmargin=*] \itemsep{0.5em} \item Location: where is $o$? \item Appearance: what does $o$ look like? \item Direction: which direction should I turn to? \end{enumerate} Given a natural language instruction (e.g. \textquote{Put the egg in the microwave}), we parse it and extract all the nouns (e.g. \textquote{egg} and \textquote{microwave}).
 We insert each noun into one of the question templates to generate questions (e.g. \textquote{Where is the egg?} and \textquote{What does the microwave look like?}).

-We collected human questions and answers for 29,376 sub-goals (e.g., \textquote{Take the knife to the counter}).
-Two annotators provide questions and answers for each sub-goal and they reach a modest level of agreement (Fleiss' $\kappa=0.13$) in terms of question selection.
-To ensure the quality of the dataset, we first remove invalid annotations when the annotation time is less than 15 seconds.
-We further ask trained annotators to rate annotations.

-A worker is compensated \$0.25 for each HIT; the dataset collection cost is $\sim$ \$10K.
+We collected human questions and answers for 29,376 sub-goals (e.g., \textquote{Take the knife to the counter}) {on Amazon Mechanical Turk via crowd-sourcing.
+For each sub-goal, we ask two different annotators to provide questions and answers.
+And we see a modest level of agreement in question selection between different annotators (Fleiss' $\kappa=0.13$).} To ensure the quality of the dataset, we first remove invalid annotations when the annotation time is less than 15 seconds.
+A worker is compensated \$0.25 for each {Human Intelligence Task (HIT)}; the dataset collection cost is $\sim$ \$10K.
 The dataset is gathered over 112 rooms and 80 types of objects.
 Each human answer contains 6.73 words on average.
 A lexical complexity analysis on the human answers \cite{lu2012relationship} shows that the number of different words (NDW) in the answers are 7915.
 The lexical sophistication (the proportion of words not in the 2000 most frequent words in the American National Corpus) is 49\%.
 Example human questions and answers are shown in \Cref{fig:task_exp}.